COATnor/coatnor.github.io/users.rst

 Members of a Module
 -------------------------------------------

-A user can be member of multiple Modules [Eeva: add line break here] Members of a Module:
+A user can be member of multiple Modules

+Members of a Module:

 * Can't create new datasets